 Based on specific interview questions, regarding specific dimensions, each dimension could receive a score level from one to nine according to the scale.
 Scores then are averaged for each dimension and the final score is averaged across the five dimensions.
 The final score gives the specific stage of readiness for this issue in the community being addressed.
 Readiness levels for an issue can increase, decrease and vary based on the issue, the intensity, and appropriateness of community efforts, and external events.
-Figures 20 and 21 highlight the Overall Stage of Readiness Score and Readiness Dimensions for Tarrant County.
-Tarrant County's current stage of readiness is four.
+Figures 20 and 21 highlight the Overall Stage of Readiness Score and Readiness Dimensions for Collin County.
+Collin County's current stage of readiness is three

-At stage four, the following applies:
+At stage three, the following applies:

-- Some community members have at least heard about local efforts, but know little about them. - Leadership and community members acknowledge that this issue is a concern in the community and that something has to be done to address it. - Community members have limited knowledge about the issue. - There are limited resources that could be used for further efforts to address the issue.
+- A few community members have at least heard about local efforts but know little about them. - Leadership and community members believe that this issue may be a concern in the community.
+They show no immediate motivation to act. - Community members have only vague knowledge about the issue (e.g., they have some awareness that the issue can be a problem and why it may occur). - There are limited resources (such as a community room) identified that could be used for further efforts to address the issue.